 Every year, the Eagle Initiative hosts approximately 100 foster children from Child Protective Services (CPS) for an annual Christmas dinner and program.
 The children receive a visit from Santa along with gifts and the opportunity to spend a special night out during the holidays.

-In the summer, the Eagle Initiative scholarships approximately 200-250 elementary school age children from local partner agencies such as Friends of Sundown and Neighborhood Kidz Club, enabling them to enjoy a week of summer camp activities, including zip line, water trampoline, water slide, paddleboats, canoes, fishing and swimming.
+In the summer, the Eagle Initiative scholarships some school age children from local partner agencies such as Friends of Sundown, enabling them to enjoy a week of summer camp activities, including zip line, water trampoline, water slide, paddleboats, canoes, fishing and swimming.
 Children also receive lunch, a free T-shirt, face painting, sports games, and more.